PetcuDragos/java-challenge/MY_README.md

 2) From IDE, without Docker Desktop

-Open project in IDE
+Open main project in IDE

 In application.properties uncomment "spring.profiles.active=dev"

-Then go to each module main function and run it.
+Run the project from BankingSystemApplication main function

+Open ClientExistenceApi in IDE in another window

+Run the existence app from ClientExistenceApiApplication main function

+Open ClientReputationApi in IDE in another window

+Run the reputation app from ClientReputationApiApplication main function

-The app should be up and running.
+The app should be good to go now.